Mid-life Britain opens doors for disease research

 Their future health will be tracked through the state-run National Health Service, hopefully shedding light on why some people develop a particular disease and others do not.

-Insights gained from this data-mining exercise - in which all the information is anonymised to protect participants' identity - could pave the way for the development of new medicines and disease prevention strategies.
+Insights gained from this data-mining exercise - in which all the information is anonymized to protect participants' identity - could pave the way for the development of new medicines and disease prevention strategies.

 Collins believes involving outside researchers will deepen the value of the collection as teams conduct extra analyses, such as sequencing the genes of biological samples.
 All the new information will be added to the database.